hidem1129-oss/Modular-Factory-System/Hardware/Sensor_Board/README.md

 ## Main Functions

-- connects physical sensors to the local control node
+- connects a photo-reflector to the local control node
-- routes sensor signals to the Pico-based firmware node
+- routes the photo-reflector signal to the Pico-based firmware node
 - supports workpiece detection in tabletop demo mechanisms
-- provides a reusable sensor input interface for different mechanisms
 - helps separate host-side orchestration from low-level sensor reading
 - supports sensor-based triggering, branching, and logging